Skip to content

 SQL

-The SQL directory is automatically generated as part of a release.
-It contains useful files like the SQL to create the database and insert demo data.
+The SQL directory contains sql files that e.g. insert demo data.
 Most developers will not need to edit files in this directory.

 l10n

-This directory contains lots of automatically generated localisation files.
+This directory contains automatically generated localisation files.
 You should not need to edit this directory directly.
-You should instead use CiviCRM's online translation tool transifex.
+You should instead use CiviCRM's online translation tool Transifex.